s0um1/Fake-news-detection/Fake_News_Detector_Whatsapp_bot/README.md

 # FakeNewsBot
-Detects fake news from text only, text from image and identifies morphed images.
+Detects fake news from text, text from images and identifies morphed images.